Catalonia: Art and architecture

 In the field of architecture were developed and adapted to Catalonia different artistic styles prevalent in Europe, leaving footprints in many churches, monasteries and cathedrals, of Romanesque (the best examples of which are located in the northern half of the territory) and Gothic styles.
 The Gothic developed in Barcelona and its area of influence is known as Catalan Gothic, with some particular characteristics.
 The church of Santa Maria del Mar is an example of this kind of style.
 During the Middle Ages, many fortified castles were built by feudal nobles to mark their powers.

 There are some examples of Renaissance (such as the Palau de la Generalitat), Baroque and Neoclassical architectures.
 In the late nineteenth century Modernism (Art Nouveau) appeared as the national art.
 The world-renowned Catalan architects of this style are Antoni Gaudí, Lluís Domènech i Montaner and Josep Puig i Cadafalch.
-Thanks to the urban expansion of Barcelona during the last decades of the century and the first ones of the next, many buildings of the Eixample are modernists.
-In the field of architectural rationalism, which turned especially relevant in Catalonia during the Republican era (1931–1939) highlighting Josep Lluís Sert and Josep Torres i Clavé, members of the GATCPAC and, in contemporany architecture, Ricardo Bofill and Enric Miralles.
+Thanks to the urban expansion of Barcelona during the last decades of the century and the first ones of the next, many buildings of the Eixample are in the modernist style.
+In the field of architectural rationalism, which turned especially relevant in Catalonia during the Republican era (1931–1939) highlighting Josep Lluís Sert and Josep Torres i Clavé, members of the GATCPAC and, in contemporary architecture, Ricardo Bofill and Enric Miralles.